jackyzha0/jackyzha0.github.io/content/thoughts/communities.md

 Can we ever have fully [digital commons](thoughts/digital-commons.md)?

+How large can communities get before they decay?
+Relevant: [group limits](thoughts/group-limits.md)

 ## Ingroup/outgroup biases
 -   get social status points
 -   we will choose to identify with whatever in-group will immediately benefit us the most